EstiBamberger/Practicum-React-Project/README.md

 1. **Download**: Clone the project from GitHub.
 2. **Run Database Script**: Execute the provided script file to create the database.
+3. **Run Server**: Start the server.
+4. **Run Client**: Execute `npm run dev` to run the client.
-3. **Sign In**: Use the following credentials to sign in:
+5. **Sign In**: Use the following credentials to sign in:
    - **Username**: admin
    - **Password**: 1
-4. **Run Server**: Start the server.
-5. **Run Client**: Execute `npm run dev` to run the client.
 6. **Enjoy**: Start enjoying the site and streamline your employee management tasks with ease.

 Thank you for choosing EM | Employee Management for your employee management needs.
-If you have any questions or feedback, feel free to reach out.
-Happy managing!

-Thank you for choosing EM | Employee Management for your employee management needs.
-If you have any questions or feedback, feel free to reach out.
 Happy managing!